Frequently Asked Questions

 Sorry, not at this time.
 Our focus is on Bakelite, hard solid-color plastic, and wooden steering wheels.

-Depending on condition though, we often CAN help with hard wheels that have soft plastic horn bars, center caps, etc.
+Depending on condition though, we often CAN help with hard wheels that have soft plastic horn shrouds, center caps, etc.